MoRTH revises third-party insurance rates for automobiles

 “These rules may be called the Motor Vehicles (Third Party Insurance Base Premium and Liability) Rules, 2022.
 They shall come into force on June,” a Gazette notification on Wednesday.

 The TP insurance cover is for other than own damage and is mandatory along with the own damage cover that a vehicle owner has to purchase.
-This insurance cover is for any collateral damage to a third party, generally, a human being caused due to a road accident.
+This cover is for any collateral damage to a third party, generally, a human being, caused due to a road accident.

 Insurance regulator consultation